 - Assume that network printers are not secure out of the box.
 Many have default administrator usernames and passwords that must be changed.
 This is easily configured in the utility settings of a new printer.

 - Always make sure to use the latest firmware for any printer.
 That is how manufacturers fix known vulnerabilities.
 Out-of-support printers are the most vulnerable because manufacturers stop updating firmware.

 - Limit wireless printer connections to a WPA2 encrypted access point.
 Require log on credential for print functions.

 - The difference between consumer and business-class network printers is software for monitoring.
-Examples: HP JetAdvantage Security Manager, Brother Device Management & Security, Lexmark Markvision.
+Check out: HP JetAdvantage Security Manager, Brother Device Management & Security, or Lexmark Markvision.

 - Make sure to turn off unused or unnecessary protocols that allow remote access to your printer.
 A reliable firewall or UTM guards against MIM printer hacks from outside the network.
 Configure the network settings so the printer responds only to commands from specified ports on a network switch or router.
 IPPS protocol is the standard for secure (SSL port 443) printing on new printers.

-- Printers store images of the documents they print.
+- Remember: printers store images of the documents they print.
 Configure a printer to purge its memory, or disable the storage functionality.
 Alternatively, you may set up encryption using the printer utility or firewall settings to safeguard printer storage.

 How much of an issue is office printer hacking?

 Insecure factory settings combined with corporate negligence is a wicked combination.
 A hacker called Stackoverflowin reportedly hacked 150,000 printers from 2016-2017 using a script that detects open ports a printer uses to connect.